 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||0.2-3.9 mL2.1mL avg|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||17-18%17.5% avg|

 |› FarneseneFlavors: fresh, green, floral (β-farnesene)||0-1%0.5% avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||14-18%|

 Some popular beer styles that make use of the Mount Rainier hop include Lager, Porter & Ale.

 Mount Rainier Hop Substitutions

 If the Mount Rainier hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Mount Rainier substitutions.